TheGoldenChicken/group16-mlops-project/reports/README.md

 >
 > Answer:

---- We didn't discuss any debugging strucutre beforehand, therefore the actual methods are hard to reason about.
-It's sure that we didn't try to profile our code.
-On the other hand, the rather specific requirements set by lightning made the code somewhat profiled in some cases, which was an automatic gain. \\
+--- We didn't discuss any debugging structure beforehand, therefore the actual methods are hard to reason about.
+However, it was determined that it was important to make sure that the code could run, at least on 1 machine.
+The debugging included suggestions to other group members on how to address specific issues when they came up.
+The profiling was stalled based on other priorities but on the other hand, the rather specific requirements set by Lightning made the code somewhat profiled in some cases, which was an automatic gain. \\

 ## Working in the cloud